 Cape Harbour is a popular destination amongst locals, known for its live concerts by the marina featuring blues, jazz, rock, and folk music, whereas the Dixie Roadhouse in downtown Cape Coral frequently has performances by national country music stars and offers line dancing classes and DJ mixes for the late night crowd.

-Club Fletchers in Southwest Cape Coral is well-known for its comedy nights and tribute bands, often featuring covers of The Beatles, Elton John, The Rolling Stones, Bill Joel, Johnny Cash, and various Rat Pack artists).
+Southwest Cape Coral is well-known for its comedy nights and tribute bands, often featuring covers of The Beatles, Elton John, The Rolling Stones, Bill Joel, Johnny Cash, and various Rat Pack artists).
 Tarpon Point and the Westin Resort in Southwest Cape Coral also feature live music weekly and a jazz festival annually, and twice a year motorcycle enthusiasts descend on downtown Cape Coral for Bike Night, another Cape Coral festival tradition with live music and home-cooked food.

 Even if you aren’t an outdoors or sunshine lover, Cape Coral still has something to offer you.
 Among Cape Coral’s cultural offerings are the Historical Museum, the Art Studio, the Cape Coral Art League, and the Cultural Park Theater, a 187-seat performing arts facility providing a stage for local community actors.
 Cape Coral also plays host to many annual events in the area, such as their Juried Festival of the Arts, which attracts thousands of artists and art-enthusiasts from all over the world each year in January.